minxyz/infamily.github.io/faq.md

 To integrate our efforts and pursue goals together.

 ### How is Infinity proposed language different than vocabularies available today?
-Infinity organizes data around goals, ideas and plans.
-This way, it's easy to cooperate around missions and replicate solutions in different locations.
+Infinity organizes all data.
+It strives to serve a purpose of being a vocubulary of vocabularies.

 We support an idea of openness and transparency.
 Our goal is to organize and provide data openly to public, so that everyone can benefit from it.